 - Tolerance: is the amount of variation in a machined part.
 Tolerance is what allows a valve to work.
-For example, like a brass instrument valve, a cylinder that is exactly 3cm in diameter will not fit in a tube that is exactly 3cm in diameter, it needs to be ever so slightly smaller.
-That difference is called the tolerance.
+For example, like a brass instrument valve, a cylinder that is exactly 3cm in diameter will not fit in a tube sith an opening that is exactly 3cm in diameter, it needs to be ever so slightly smaller.
+That difference is the tolerance.

 We use valve oil to fill this gap.
 Valve oil not only reduces friction but also fills the gap made by the tolerance, helping our valve to be more airtight.
-Water, like the moisture from our breath, add to this but evaporate quickly and deposit impurities, hence why we wipe down our valves and oil them regularly.
+Water, like the moisture from our breath, add to this but evaporates quickly and deposits impurities, hence why we wipe down our valves and oil them regularly.

 Looking at a piston valve, we can see a silver cylinder, the piston, which goes into a brass tube, the valve casing.
 Why is it silver?
 The piston is typically made of a nickel alloy called Monel, stainless steel or is nickel plated brass.
 The casing is almost always brass.
 These two metals are well known to work smoothly against one another so has become the industry standard.
 Regardless of the construction of the piston, it was manufactured to fit precisely, with minimal tolerances to allow for a smooth stroke and as close to airtight operation as possible.